AMiR-Mofateh/AMiR-Mofateh/README.md

-# Hi, I'm Amir Mohammad Mofateh 👋
+# Amir Mohammad Mofateh

-Computer Engineering student at Isfahan University of Technology.
+Computer Engineering student at Isfahan University of Technology

 Focused on **AI**, **cybersecurity**, and **networks** — I enjoy building things that are smart, secure, and well-connected.